 The benefits of edge computing

-Reduced communications latency
+Reduced communication latency

 Higher performance